jstaffans/jstaffans.github.io/content/posts/2015-05-25-freq-words.markdown

 my successes and failures developing the application.

-I use React.js a lot a work, so I'm interested in trying out one of its ClojureScript wrappers - I decided to pick Reagent because its state management facilities seem simpler than Om's.
+I use React.js a lot a work, so I'm interested in trying out one of its ClojureScript wrappers.
+I decided to pick Reagent because its state management facilities seem simpler than Om's.
 While I'm at it I'll try out [Boot](http://boot-clj.com) as well.
 Martin Klepsch, a friend from the Berlin Clojure meetup group, handily provides a [batteries-included template for ClojureScript development with Boot](https://github.com/martinklepsch/tenzing).